unclesp1d3r/network-protocol/docs/API.md

 ### Client

-The client module provides functionality for establishing secure connections to servers.
+The client module provides functionality for establishing secure connections to servers with support for timeouts, auto-reconnection, and graceful shutdown.

 #### Struct Definition